ffgi-es/bookmark-manager/README.md

 $ psql bookmark_manager
 ```

-And finally, create the bookmark table by using the command save to `db/migrations/01_create_bookmarks_table.sql`
+And finally, create the bookmark table by using the command in
+`db/migrations/01_create_bookmarks_table.sql`

+## Running the tests

+Before running the tests you need to setup a test database as well.
+Follow the
+same instructions above for creating the database but call the
+database `bookmark_manager_test`.